-- Instructional class accounts (such as "ee1-xx", "cs9a-zz", etc) - all Instructional non-CS and non-EECS named accounts - Instructional named accounts of CS & EECS majors who graduated or left before September 2013 'NAMED' ACCOUNTS THAT WILL EXPIRE 'CLASS' ACCOUNTS THAT WILL NOT EXPIRE To forward your email from @imail.eecs to another email address, see below.
+- Instructional class accounts (such as "ee1-xx", "cs9a-zz", etc) - all Instructional non-CS and non-EECS named accounts - Instructional named and "cs199" accounts of CS & EECS majors who graduated or left before January 2016 'NAMED' ACCOUNTS THAT WILL EXPIRE 'CLASS' ACCOUNTS THAT WILL NOT EXPIRE To forward your email from @imail.eecs to another email address, see below.
 For info about your own account, login to WebAcct.
-'Named' and 'cs199' accounts for current CS and EECS students will remain active at least until December 2014 without any action by the user.
+'Named' and 'cs199' accounts for ongoing CS and EECS students will remain active at least until December 2016 without any action by the user.

 All files in the /home/tmp directory will be removed.
 Please read /share/b/pub/removable-media.help for information about backing up your files.

-- Cardkey access to the Instructional labs will terminate on May 16, 2014. - Instructional servers may be down at times for maintenance between May 19 and June 20, 2014.
+- Cardkey access to the Instructional labs will terminate at midnight on May 13, 2016. - Instructional servers may be down at times for maintenance between May 16 and June 20, 2016.